apache/singa/tool/conda/README.md

 To create conda package and upload, you can follow the following steps:

-1. Build the docker image from https://github.com/apache/singa/blob/dev/tool/conda/docker/cuda10/Dockerfile
+## 1. Build the docker image from https://github.com/apache/singa/blob/dev/tool/conda/docker/cuda10/Dockerfile

 For example:

     docker build SINGA_DIR/singa/tool/conda/docker/cpu -t nusdbsystem/singa:conda-cpu

-2. Build the container from the image and access the container
+## 2. Build the container from the image and access the container

 For example:

     docker run -it -p 2222:22 --runtime nvidia --name singa_conda_cpu --rm nusdbsystem/singa:conda-cpu bash

+## 3. Build conda packages

-3. There are three versions of conda package: (i) CPU, (ii) GPU, and (iii) DIST (distributed training)
+There are three versions of conda package: (i) CPU, (ii) GPU, and (iii) DIST (distributed training)

 To build the specific versions, follow the steps: